The Board's work

 Independence in relation to Axfood's larger shareholders

-Three of the directors, Fabian Bengtsson, Jesper Lien and Christer Åberg, are also considered to have met the requirement for independence in relation to the Company's major shareholders.
+Five of the directors, Lars Olofsson, Fabian Bengtsson, Jesper Lien, Christer Åberg, and Christian Luiga are also considered to have met the requirement for independence in relation to the Company's major shareholders.

-Five board members have been judged as non-independent in relation to the Company's major shareholders.
-Mia Brunell Livfors is President and CEO and Stina Andersson is Chief Operating Officer of Axfood's largest shareholder, Axel Johnson AB.
-Caroline Berg and Lars Olofsson serve as Chairman and director on Axel Johnson AB's board, respectively.
+Three board members have been judged as non-independent in relation to the Company's major shareholders.
+Mia Brunell Livfors is President and CEO and Stina Andersson is Chief Operating Officer at Axfood's largest shareholder, Axel Johnson AB.
+Caroline Berg serve as Chairman on Axel Johnson AB's board.

 Each year the Board adopts a written work plan that lays out: